abhi3700/eosio_gpkbattles_contracts/gpkbattlesco/README.md

 	- [x] if nodraw, then winner receives 4 cards with 1 as winning reward, whereas the loser receives 2 cards with 1 losing card (any by shuffle)

 ### NEW
+* It is a game battle contract where:
+	- [x] players transfer 5 WAX each
+	- [x] select cards
+	- [x] pair with a player
+	- [x] play the game with id
+		+ [x] if draw, then players get 1 more chance.
+If 2 times draw successively for 1 game_id, then the round is dumped.
+And the card is available for selection in the cardwallet
+		+ [x] if nodraw, then winner receives 4 cards with 1 as winning reward, whereas the loser receives 2 cards with 1 losing card (any by shuffle)
+	- [x] disburse nodraw cards using `disndcards`

 ## About
 * contract name - `gpkbattlesco`